Aging well doesn’t mean achieving an impossible standard for appearance and health.

 Rule #1: Eat Less

 When you do begin to eat less, pay attention to what you eat.
-Your body loses its ability to absorb nutrients as well as it did when you were younger.
-That means that as you age, it becomes even more important to get enough vegetables, lean protein and whole grains.
+As you age your body loses its ability to absorb nutrients as well as it did when you were younger.
+That means it becomes even more important to eat a healthy well-balanced diet with enough vegetables, lean protein and whole grains

 Rule #2: Get and Stay Active

-Your activity needs stay the same from age 18 to about age 64.
-During that time, the World Health Organization recommends all adults get 2.5 hours of moderate aerobic exercise per week.
+The amount of activity a person needs generally stays the same from age 18 to about age 64.
+The World Health Organization recommends all adults get 2.5 hours of moderate aerobic exercise per week.
+Always check with your doctor before starting any new exercise program.

 Rule #3: Socialize Often

 Social relationships can improve your mental and physical health.
-In fact, having good quality and quantity of friends has even been shown to improve how long we live.
-Socially connected adults have better behaviors, psychological traits and fewer health costs, for instance.
+In fact, having a core group of good friends has been shown to improve quality of life.
+Socially connected adults have better behaviors, psychological profiles and fewer healthcare costs.

 Rule #4: Wear Sunscreen

-Apply a sunscreen of at least 30 SPF to exposed skin (including your face) whenever you’ll spend time outside, even if it’s cloudy.
-Choose a broad-spectrum product that protects against both UVA and UVB rays.
+According to the American Academy of Dermatology, you should apply sunscreen of at least 30 SPF to exposed skin (including your face) whenever you’ll spend time outside, even if it’s cloudy.
+Choose a broad-spectrum mineral-based product that protects against both UVA and UVB rays.

 Rule #5: Give Back